minvws/nl-covid19-coronacheck-app-coordination/architecture/Privacy Preserving Green Card.md

 ### For a paper test proof

-* Never generate more than 1 strips
+* Never generate more than 1 strip
 * Set the stripType to 1 (paper strip short)
 * Generate only a single strip, which starts on the rounded down `sampleDate`

 ### For a paper vaccination/recovery proof

-* Never generate more than 1 strips
+* Never generate more than 1 strip
 * Set the stripType to 2 (paper strip long)
 * If the green card's validity ends within 28 days:
    * Generate an 'end strip', which starts on the `sampleDate + greencardValidity - stripValidity`